What's Coming to Netflix in December 2021

-It’s time for an early look at what’s coming to Netflix in the United States throughout the month of December 2021.
+It’s time for a comprehensive look at what’s coming to Netflix in the United States throughout the month of December 2021.
 Below, we’ll be listed every single new movie and TV show scheduled to hit Netflix for the final month of the year.

 As always, we learn of new titles throughout the month prior plus we’ll receive an extended list from Netflix in the two weeks leading up to December 2021.
 We pride ourselves in having the most complete list of anywhere on the internet so let us know if we’ve missed anything.